 The application of CBT principles assumes dogs:

 Know right from wrong behavior and as such, is choosing the unwanted behavior.

 Understand their human is discouraging certain behaviors.

 Have preconceived thought patterns.

 Employ emotional intelligence to determine behavior.

 Do not feel there is a valid reason to change their behavior.

 Do not trust the alternatives, if they change their behavior based on reinforcements.

 Have employed cognitive skills to make decisions, often ones which have saved their lives.

 The design and intention of Canine CBT makes it effective with dogs over six months of age whose behaviors are stemming from cognitive abilities and driven by emotional intelligence.
 To effectively work with these dogs, we need to harness – not suppress – their cognitive abilities.

-effective in teaching “right from wrong.”
+For example, if a dog rips apart the garbage because she does not know it is wrong to do that behavior, then non-aversive forms of operant conditioning can be effective in teaching “right from wrong.”
 On the other hand, if the dog knows the behavior is wrong and is doing it in response to getting an “unacceptably short walk”, then Canine CBT is recommended.